 Search engine ranking helps to prioritize recent web pages over older ones.
 This prioritizing depends on the nature of the search, where searching for news topics and announcements renders results from recent web pages, but searching for dictionary definitions, the time of publication isn’t as meaningful.

-Optimizing content for better ranking
+Optimizing content for better search engine ranking

-Web search engines, such as Google, and DuckDuckGo, use search algorithms to rank web pages and help users get the most relevant search results for their search queries.
+Web search engines, such as Google and DuckDuckGo, use search algorithms to rank web pages and help users get the most relevant search results for their search queries.

 Website owners or others responsible for content on the web pages cannot affect how these algorithms function.
 To make the web pages rank higher, website owners need to optimize their websites using the rules search engines provide.